 We’ve all been there, some more so than others.
 It’s really tempting to quickly just get a jump on traffic by hopping into the carpool lane.
 So tempting in fact, a solo driver was even recently pulled over for having a “suspicious” passenger that turned out to be a cardboard cut-out in his vehicle.
 But the carpool lane ticket cost isn’t worth it…

-It’s useful information like this that can help you prepare a defense should you want to contest a carpool lane ticket successfully.
+It’s useful information like this that can help you prepare a defense should you want to how to fight a carpool lane ticket in California successfully.
 This may be your only recourse if you feel you’ve been unfairly ticketed and don’t want the burden of additional financial strain and stress.
 This burden can certainly get fairly heavy through the expense of court proceedings, state penalties and even hourly attorney fees.

 Actual Carpool Lane Ticket Cost

 While the person mentioned above certainly scored points for being creative, you’ll also find that he also scored a DMV point, probably paid a $490+ base fine, and had to deal with increased insurance rates for at least 3 years.
 This means the real carpool lane ticket cost can become fairly pricey in the long-run.

 At the end of the day, no matter how sick you are of traveling bumper to bumper, it’s usually a good idea to stick in the appropriate lanes and be patient.
 If you’d like to try and get your carpool lane ticket dismissed though, then you can even get that done from home or the office.
 Welcome to the GETDISMISSED system, the preferred option for many people who don’t actually have the time to spend in court or the money to spend on hourly attorney fees!

 Fighting a carpool lane ticket (CVC 21655.5b) just got so much easier.
 Use getdismissed.com online with a web browser or even opt for the convenience of our mobile app today.